Frederick the Great’s second victory over the Austrians

 Place of the Battle of Prague: In Central Bohemia, Prague being the capital city of Bohemia.

 War: The Seven Years War.

-Uniforms and equipment: The Prussian infantry and artillery wore a dark blue coat turned back at the lapels cuffs and skirts, britches and black thigh length gaiters.
-From a cross belt hung an ammunition pouch bayonet and ‘hanger’ or small sword.
+Uniforms and equipment at the Battle of Prague: The Prussian infantry and artillery wore a dark blue coat turned back at the lapels, cuffs and skirts, with britches and black thigh length gaiters.
+Each soldier carried on a cross belt an ammunition pouch, bayonet and ‘hanger’ or small sword.
 Headgear for the line companies was the tricorne hat, with a flattened front corner, bound with white lace.
 Grenadiers wore the distinctive mitre cap with a brass plate at the front.
-Fusilier Infantry Regiments and Artillery wore a smaller version of the grenadier cap with a brass grenade on the top.
+Fusilier infantry regiments and artillery wore a smaller version of the grenadier cap.

 The Austrian infantry wore white coats with lapels, cuffs and skirts turned back showing the regimental lining colour.
 Headgear was the tricorne hat for line infantry and bearskin cap for grenadiers.
 The infantry weapons were musket, bayonet and hanger small sword.
 Heavy cavalry wore white coats and hats as for the infantry and were armed with a heavy sword and carbine.
 Some dragoons wore a bearskin cap.
 The Austrian army contained a large number of irregular units notably the Pandours from the Balkans who wore their ethnic dress without uniformity.
 Hungarian Hussars provided the light cavalry arm.
 These Hussars, dressed as described for the Prussian Hussars, were considered to be little more than bandits but were highly effective in all the roles required of light cavalry.